Cusp Bifurcation in Metastatic Breast Cancer Cells: The cusp point separates two kinds of cell state transitions

-We are interested in studying the transitions which involve pro-metastatic and anti-metastatic mono-stables states of cells, analogous to EMT and MET, using mathematical models derived from bifurcation theory.
-In the model $\dot{x} = V(x,\alpha)$, the variables $x(t)$ and parameters $\alpha(t)$ are time dependent and represent proteins involved in metastatic cell transitions.
-We decide to view the stable equilibria of the system as ``cell types" as in Smale and Rajapakse \cite{rajapakse2016mathematics} where they identify conditions in biological networks for which a pitchfork bifurcation in 2 and 3 variable systems with one parameter exist.
-The pitchfork bifurcation may not be stable.
-There is a stable two parameter bifurcation called the cusp bifurcation which includes a pitchfork as a one dimensional sub-bifurcation.
-We use known methods \cite{Pujals2018StableAN} to verify that a pitchfork exists in the metastasis model by Lee et al.\cite{metarticle}, which was strongly suggested by Figure 1.
-Moreover we have verified that all the examples of pitchfork bifurcations proven by Smale and Rajapakse in \cite{rajapakse2016mathematics} concerning ``Repressillator" and ``Toggle" synthetic gene circuits are actually one dimensional sub-bifurcations of cusp bifurcations.
-Furthermore, we plot the cusp curve which is the projection of the fold onto the parameter space and see that it divides regions in the parameter space.
-The regions separated by the curve and cusp point may correspond to biological transitions of two types.
-The first is what we call a continuous transition, as it relates to the biological phenomenon where there may be ``hybrid" or ``partial" cell types and occurs when there is only one stable equilibrium in the dynamical system.
-As we mentioned previously, this transition type may be sufficient for metastasis, however the state types and whether or not they are a continuum are unknown.
-The second transition we have called a discontinuous transition between binary cell types, or anti-metastatic and pro-metastatic cells, and this happens when a stable equilibrium bifurcates and two stable equilibria and one unstable equilibrium (saddle) appear.
+Smale and Rajapakse refer to cell states as ``cell types" in \cite{rajapakse2016mathematics} where they identify conditions in biological networks for which a pitchfork bifurcation in 2 and 3 variable systems with one parameter exist.
+Yet, the pitchfork is a one-parameter bifurcation that may not be stable.
+There is a stable two parameter bifurcation called the cusp bifurcation, which includes a pitchfork as a one dimensional sub-bifurcation.
+The applicability of the cusp bifurcation or two-parameter bifurcations to metastatic transitions has not been widely investigated.
+Here we use known methods \cite{Pujals2018StableAN} to verify that a pitchfork exists in the metastasis model by Lee et al.\cite{metarticle} (See sections 2.2 and 2.3).
+Moreover it can be shown that all the examples of pitchfork bifurcations proven by Smale and Rajapakse in \cite{rajapakse2016mathematics} concerning ``Repressillator" and ``Toggle" synthetic gene circuits are actually one dimensional sub-bifurcations of cusp bifurcations (See Supplementary Materials).
+We plot the cusp curve in the metastatic breast cancer model, which is the projection of the fold onto the parameter space and observe that it divides the parameter space into two regions separated by the curve and cusp point, which correspond to biological transitions of two types.
+These two transition types correspond to the two types of paths taken by the curve $\alpha(t)$.
+The first goes around the the cusp point, and has no bistable points, whereas the second crosses the bistable region.
+The first we call a continuous transition, as it may capture the biological phenomenon of not just one, but any number of ``hybrid" or ``partial" cell types, differently than in previous studies.
+Specifically, instead of multiple equilibria, we find that there is always only one stable equilibrium in the dynamical system, corresponding to a continuum of partial cell types, which may be sufficient for metastasis.
+The second transition is a discontinuous transition between binary cell types, or anti-metastatic and pro-metastatic cells, which happens when a stable equilibrium bifurcates and two stable equilibria and one unstable equilibrium (saddle) appear.